wesleychavez/wesleychavez.github.io/_posts/2018-9-10-Perceptron.md

 ![Simple task line](/images/linear1.png)

 That's what linear classifiers such as the perceptron are doing, drawing a line.
-In 3 dimensions (3 features), the perceptron will draw a plane, and in more than 3 dimensions, we call it a hyperplane.
+In 3 dimensions (3 features), the perceptron will create a plane as its decision boundary, and in more than 3 dimensions, we call it a hyperplane.
 After each presentation of an input vector, the perceptron moves the line until it separates the data well.
 But let's take a look at a more difficult task:

 ![Harder task](/images/linear2.png)